AbdullahAhmedAhmed/OCR-using-Yolo/README.md

 # OCR-using-Yolo
 In this project i will use YOLO object detection to train a model to detect Egyptian license plates from images and videos.
-Egyptian license plates have a unique format that makes them identifiable, with the car's character  written in Arabic  and a series of numbers on the bottom.
-By training YOLO on a large dataset of labeled Egyptian license plate images, I will build a model that can accurately locate license plates within complex scenes.
+Egyptian license plates have a unique format that makes them identifiable, with the car's character  written in Arabic  beside a series of numbers on the bottom of the car.
+By training YOLO on a dataset(1200 simple for training ,301 for test 499 for validation) of labeled Egyptian license plate images, I will build a model that can accurately locate license plates within complex scenes.

 Once the YOLO model is trained, I will use it to detect license plates from new, unlabeled images and videos.
 YOLO will output the coordinates of any detected license plates regions.
 I will then programmatically crop out just those regions from the original images/frames.
 This will give me sub-images containing only the license plate contents, with the background removed.